 3. Ensure to mention full name, affiliation and correspondence address at the Email Signature.

-ICMR is organising a National Consultation meeting on ‘Do Not Attempt Resuscitation (DNAR)’ on 2nd December 2019 at ICMR Headquarters, New Delhi from 10.00 AM-1.30 PM.
-During the half day program there will be three panel discussions focusing on clinical aspects, legal and patients or social perspective which would help the finalization of the draft document on DNAR.
-We invite interested stakeholders to register them to participate in the program.
-Patient representative groups and NGOs working on the topic are encouraged to participate.
-There are no registration fees and no attendance certificate will be provided.
+ICMR organised a National Consultation meeting on ‘Do Not Attempt Resuscitation (DNAR)’ on 2nd December 2019 at ICMR Headquarters, New Delhi from 10.00 AM-1.30 PM.
+During the half day program there were three panel discussions focusing on clinical aspects, legal and patients or social perspective to help the finalization of the draft document on DNAR.
+We invited interested stakeholders to register online and participate in the program.